ideaconsult/ambit-mirror/ambit2-all/ambit2-apps/src/site/markdown/install_ambitrest.md

 >IMPORTANT: You must restart Tomcat to make sure that the configuration	changes you've made become effective.

+>Note: Importing IUCLID5 files may require adjusting the PermGen setting in Java 7, see [this guide](./images/config/TomcatJVMConfig_win.pdf)

 #User guide

 [Quick user guide](./usage.html)